suth/video-thumbnails/readme.txt

 1. Settings page

 == Changelog ==

+= 2.6.2 =
+* Added feature to settings page that automatically detects the custom field
+* Switched to JSON for Vimeo's oEmbed endpoint
+* Added support for the "image/gif" MIME type

 = 2.6.1 =
 * Fixed VK bug caused by IDs with a negative int